 Self-service platforms are another way leadership teams can help support development.
 They're also known as "InnerSource."
 Self-service platforms use the same methodologies to build software as open source projects, and it allows development teams to contribute to other teams in your company, building transparency and enhancing teamwork.
 Self-service platforms have demonstrated success at reducing technical debt.

-Sonatype understands technical debt’s effect on a company’s innovation.
-Many of the company’s solutions specifically address ways to mitigate and remediate technical debt.
-Two solutions in particular – Nexus Lifecycle and Nexus Firewall – can help companies eliminate tech debt before it occurs.
-Both solutions are powered by Sonatype’s IQ Server, a policy engine powered by specific intelligence about open source components.
+Sonatype understands technical debt's effect on a company's innovation.
+Many of the company's solutions specifically address ways to mitigate and remediate technical debt.
+Two solutions in particular – Sonatype Lifecycle and Sonatype Repository Firewall – can help companies eliminate tech debt before it occurs.
+Both solutions are powered by Sonatype's IQ Server, a policy engine powered by specific intelligence about open source components.

-Nexus Lifecycle: Nexus Lifecycle provides tools that improve component usage in a company’s software supply chain – through automation and accelerated delivery.
+Sonatype Lifecycle: Sonatype Lifecycle provides tools that improve component usage in a company's software supply chain – through automation and accelerated delivery.
 Within Lifecycle, the IQ Server can automatically detect and fix open source dependency vulnerabilities that are already present.
 This helps to virtually eliminate the passage of defects further downstream.

-Nexus Firewall: Nexus Firewall is an early warning detection system preventing bug-ridden open source components from entering a company’s repository.
+Sonatype Repository Firewall: Sonatype Repository Firewall is an early warning detection system preventing bug-ridden open source components from entering a company’s repository.
 Firewall would virtually eliminate the tech debt scenario of dangerous third-party components entering your software supply chain.
-IQ Server’s policy engine would automatically filter new components that don’t match your company’s security policies.
-The IQ Server within Firewall also integrates into a company’s repository to do repository health checks to see if already-downloaded components meet your company’s security and compliance standards.
+IQ Server's policy engine would automatically filter new components that don't match your company's security policies.
+The IQ Server within Firewall also integrates into a company's repository to do repository health checks to see if already-downloaded components meet your company’s security and compliance standards.